 Some UW–Madison classes are open only to students who have specific qualifications.
 These conditions are called requisites.
 Look for requisite information in two places: at the course level (“Prerequisites” in the main course panel) and sometimes at the section level (under “Enrollment Information” in the section detail.)
 If you plan to take courses with requisites, you will need to receive authorization from the instructor or the department.
 If you don’t, you’ll get an error message when you try to enroll, and your enrollment in that course will not be successful.

 UW-Madison’s Office of the Registrar has excellent information for all students on how to search for courses, enroll, and handle problems like requisites.
 Be sure to read their Enrollment Help page before you begin searching for classes!

 Please note that exchange students are rarely, if ever, allowed to enroll in courses from UW-Madison professional schools (Medicine, Veterinary Medicine, Pharmacy, Nursing, Law, Education, etc).
-Some courses (for example, Economics) are open to exchange students, but are very popular and fill quickly during enrollment time.
+Some courses are open to exchange students, but are very popular and fill quickly during enrollment time.
 Within any single department, there may be some courses which are not open to exchange students, or fill entirely with UW-Madison degree-seeking students.
 Flexibility is key to successful enrollment!

 Several subject areas are in particularly high demand on campus.
 More information is available below: